Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/relationship/shrinkwrap.rst

 Target
-   This constraint uses one target, which *must be a mesh object*, and is not functional (red state) when it has none.
+   This constraint uses one target, which *must* be a mesh object, and is not functional (red state) when it has none.

 Distance